Bhpreeti/Preeti-Basavaraj-Hiresheddi/README.md

 # Hey There! 👋
-# I'm an Aspiring Software Developer passionate about building clean and efficient solutions.
+# I'm an Aspiring Software Developer
-I have a strong intrest in Web Development and Data Analytics, and i enjoy learning and applying new technologies.

 🔹 About Me
-🌱 Currently learning and improving my skills in  HTML, CSS, and JavaScript 📊 Exploring Data Analytics using Power BI
+🌱 Currently learning and improving my skills in  HTML, CSS, and JavaScript
+📊 Exploring Data Analytics using Power BI
 💻 Interested in developing projects that combine web development and data-driven insights 🚀 Open to collaborating on beginner-friendly projects and internships